EternalModz/Bootstrap/README.md

 You'll need MacOS to build, as you require Xcode from the App Store.
 Simply having Xcode Command Line Tools is *insufficient*.
 Here's how to build the Bootstrap:

- 1. Update/Install Theos with roothide support
+ 1. Update/Install Theos with root hide support

     ```
     bash -c "$(curl -fsSL https://raw.githubusercontent.com/roothide/theos/master/bin/install-theos)"
     ```
     *If you encounter errors from a previous Theos installation, remove Theos in its entirety before continuing.*

- 2. Clone the GitHub repository and enter directory
+ 2. Clone the GitHub repository and enter the directory

     ```
     git clone https://github.com/roothide/Bootstrap/ && cd Bootstrap
     ```

- 3. Build `Bootstrap.tipa`
+ 3. Build `Bootstrap. tip

     ```
     make package
     ```

- 4. Transfer `Bootstrap.tipa` from `./packages/` to your device and install it with TrollStore
+ 4. Transfer `Bootstrap. tip from `./packages/` to your device and install it with TrollStore

 ## Usage

-The roothide Bootstrap application **must** be installed with [TrollStore](https://ios.cfw.guide/installing-trollstore/).
-Use version `2.0.9` or later for enabling developer mode on-device.
+The root hide Bootstrap application **must** be installed with [TrollStore](https://ios.cfw.guide/installing-trollstore/).
+Use version `2.0.9` or later to enable developer mode on-device.

-Tweaks not compiled or converted to roothide will not work out-of-the-box with roothide Bootstrap.
-Refer to the FAQ below on how to use roothide Patcher.
+Tweaks not compiled or converted to root hide will not work out-of-the-box with root hide Bootstrap.
+Refer to the FAQ below on how to use root hide Patcher.

-By design, roothide does not inject tweaks into any applications by default.
+By design, root hide does not inject tweaks into any applications by default.
 To enable tweak injection into an application, press `App List` in the Bootstrap app, and enable the toggle of the application you want to inject into.
-Injection into `com.apple.springboard` or daemons is not possible with the roothide Bootstrap.
+Injection into `com.apple.springboard` or daemons is not possible with the root to hide Bootstrap.
 Refer to the FAQ below on injection into `com.apple.springboard`.

-**A roothide Bootstrap FAQ** is available [here](https://github.com/dleovl/Bootstrap/blob/faq/README.md).
+**A root hide Bootstrap FAQ** is available [here](https://github.com/dleovl/Bootstrap/blob/faq/README.md).

 ## Develop tweaks